-Evan R. Lawson (Paulo Costanzo) is Hank's highly amusing -- if slightly over-eager -- younger brother and business partner.
-Despite the brothers' constant stream of good-natured ribbing, it's clear they have nothing but love and respect for one another.
-In fact, Evan first recognized the business potential of Hank becoming a concierge doctor in the Hamptons, and he set up the HankMed practice.
-As their CFO, Evan's overseen HankMed's rise to the well-respected place they occupy in the community today - but not without experiencing a few bumps along the way.
+Evan R. Lawson (Paulo Costanzo) is Hank’s enterprising – if slightly overeager – younger brother and business partner.
+Despite the brothers’ good-natured ribbing, it’s clear they have nothing but love and respect for one another.
+In fact, it was Evan who set up the HankMed practice.
+As their CFO, Evan’s overseen HankMed’s rise to the well-respected place they occupy in the community today – but not without a few bumps along the way.

 Paulo Costanzo stars as Evan Lawson in the hit USA Network original series ROYAL PAINS.

 Costanzo's career rapidly grew in 2000, when he landed the role of Rubin Carver in the DreamWorks hit college comedy "Road Trip."
 This project was soon followed by a supporting role in Miramax Films' "40 Days and 40 Nights" where he starred opposite Josh Hartnett.
 He was also seen in "Josie and the Pussycats," "A Problem with Fear," and opposite Woody Harrelson and Alicia Silverstone in "Scorched."
 In 2006, Costanzo made the move to independent features, starring in the Douglas Coupland-penned comedy "Everything's Gone Green" as a twenty-something slacker suffering through a quarter-life crisis.
 The film won Best Picture at the 2006 Vancouver International Film Festival.
 In 2008, Costanzo starred in the critically acclaimed independent horror film "Splinter" as Seth Belzer.
 The film won six Screamfest Awards, including Best Picture of 2008.